-We are honored to serve as educational leaders at NMSBVI.
-It is truly both a blessing and a privilege to be a part of a community where parents, teachers, and students care for each other and strive to build positive relationships that support academic and social growth.
-Please feel free to contact us at 575-437-4486, maritzamorales@nmsbvi.k12.nm.us (Maritza), 575-437-4492, JackieFreeman@nmsbvi.k12.nm.us (Jackie), or 575-437-4433, brendaholmes@nmsbvi.k12.nm.us.
+Thank you to all who are helping prepare for the new school year.
+Your commitment to insuring that NMSBVI remains a celebrated and successful school is awe-inspiring.
+We eagerly look forward to greeting students and families again.
+It remains an honor and privilege to serve as your educational leaders.
+Please stop by and say hello or contact us at 575-437-4486, maritzamorales@nmsbvi.k12.nm.us (Maritza), 575-437-4492, JackieFreeman@nmsbvi.k12.nm.us (Jackie), or 575-437-4433, brendaholmes@nmsbvi.k12.nm.us (Brenda).